C2DH/ranketwo/_assignments/wikipedia-historical-source/03-structure-narrative.en.md

 cover:
 documents:
 tags:
+outcomes:
-outcomes: "Become familiar with how the features of Wikipedia infrastructure shape historical narratives"
+  - Learn how the features of the Wikipedia infrastructure shape historical narratives
 order: 3
 ---
 (Text intro)